Loading Events

 « All Events

-The Art of Super Relaxation
+Art of Super Relaxation

 While we know what relaxation is, do we know how to achieve it?

-During this experiential hour-and-a-half class, we will explore:
+During this experiential retreat, we will explore:

 • Why do we experience fatigue?
 Is it from lack of an actual lack of energy?